tophap/h3_dart/README.md

-Port of Users H3 lib.
+Port of Uber H3 lib to Dart using FFI.

 https://github.com/uber/h3